 Rep. Peter Welch

-Peter Welch has been a champion for working Vermonters throughout his distinguished career as a state legislator and Member of Congress.
-Since his election to Congress in 2006, he has been widely recognized in Washington as a skillful and effective legislator.
+Peter Welch is a state legislator and Member of Congress who has been a champion for working Vermonters throughout his distinguished career Since his election to Congress in 2006, he has been widely recognized in Washington as a skillful and effective legislator.

 Peter’s solid record of accomplishment reflects his strong commitment to bringing people together to find real solutions to the difficult challenges facing our state and nation.
 In a climate of gridlock and partisanship, he has worked across the aisle in Congress to create jobs, make college and health care more affordable, balance the budget fairly, increase energy efficiency, end the wars in Iraq and Afghanistan, and take care of our veterans.